kusti8/hue-plus/README.md

   -c CHANNEL, --channel CHANNEL
                         The channel, defaults to 1
 ```
+And then to have a simple color picker (you must have zenity installed):
+`hue-picker`
 ## Limitations
 No Audio, FPS, CPU temp, GPU temp or Custom, but other than that a perfect replica.